Candibulldog/Swine-Detection/README.md

-# Object Detection for Group-hosed Swine (2025 CVPDL HW1)
+# Object Detection for Group-hosed Swine

 This project is a comprehensive solution for the "Object Detection for Group-hosed Swine" assignment in the NTU CVPDL course.
 It implements a high-performance training and inference pipeline using a Faster R-CNN model with a ConvNeXt backbone, incorporating modern deep learning best practices for achieving high mAP scores.